 - Owner:Student ServicesWe will accept AP/IB courses for satisfying prerequisites if the student earns college credit for the course(s) from their undergraduate institution.

 - Owner:Student ServicesIt is occasionally possible to audit certain classes.
-In order to audit a course, the instructor must sign the Permission to Audit Request form; an original signature is required.
+In order to audit a course, upload instructor approval in the Permission to Audit Request form.

 - Owner:Student ServicesProcess for adding or withdrawing from a course, including courses that begin mid-semester